stat20/old-course-materials/lectures/11/index.md

 ---
-title: "Lecture X: Title"
+title: "Lecture XI: Making Generalizations"
-subtitle: "This is the subtitle on the landing page"
+subtitle: "Beginning to construct claims using data."
-summary: "This a one sentence summary for the blogfeed."
+summary: "Introducing part two of the course."
 layout: single
 publishdate: "2022-01-25" # when the page will be renderable
 date: "2022-01-25"        # when the lecture was given